ghiggi/gpm_api/docs/source/07_maintainers_guidelines.rst

     git commit -m "update CHANGELOG.md for version X.Y.Z" git push

-Create a new tag to trigger the release process.
+Finally, create a new tag to trigger the release process.

 .. code-block:: bash